Santa Cruz Dance for All People 2017

 - Commit to safely clear your mind and body of the effects of any recreational intoxicants before arriving for the Dance and to abstain for the entirety of the ceremony.

 - Refrain from sexual activities that will dissipate your energies from your arrival until your departure.

 - Respect all people and items in the ceremony.

 Once you have completed your gatekeeping, your gatekeeper will send you the link to our online registration form.
-Your registration is complete when you have submitted the form and paid registration fees (online via PayPal or by mailing a check, payable to SC Naraya).
-Our mailing address for checks will be listed on the registration form.
+Your registration is complete when you have submitted the form and paid registration fees via PayPal or by mailing a check.
+Please complete your registration promptly and pay all fees before arriving at the Dance.